AngleProtocol/angle-docs/governance/veANGLE/gauges.md

 ## Gauge Types

-The idea with Angle gauges is to incentivize different types of liquidity pools that can be useful to the protocol:
+The idea with Angle gauges is to incentivize liquidity pools for Angle stablecoins that are useful to the protocol, like pools on Curve or Uniswap.

-- Angle stablecoins liquidity and markets
-- sanTokens
-- Liquidity pools on exchanges (like on Curve, on Uniswap)
-- Liquidity pools on other chains (like agEUR/USDC on Uniswap on Polygon for instance)
-- Perpetuals (if needed)

-The gauge system can also be used to incentivize different things than staking contracts.
-For instance, incentives for Convex voters on Curve can be linked to a gauge (in fact an EOA or a multisig) where veANGLE owners decide to send some rewards, and the multisig would be responsible for placing the incentives on Votium.
+The gauge system can also be used to incentivize different things than just pools directly.
+For instance, incentives for Curve voters can be linked to a gauge for which received emissions are placed on bribing platforms like Votemarket.

 Overall, there is no restriction on which pools or pairs can have a gauge other than that they should pass the gauge governance vote.
 The idea is however that all gauges should have a link with an Angle Protocol stablecoin (like agEUR) or the Angle protocol more generally, as the governance token of the protocol is being distributed as incentive.

-Given that a wide range of contracts can be considered Angle protocol gauges, the system distinguishes several gauge types:
+Given that a wide range of contracts can be considered Angle protocol gauges, the system distinguishes several gauge types.

-- Type 0 Gauges: mainnet staking contracts internal to the Angle Protocol.
-LPs of these gauges can receive boosted rewards.
-- Type 1 Gauges: corresponding to Angle Perpetual staking contracts.
-Note that there is no boost for veANGLE holders in these contracts.
-- Type 2 Gauges: External staking contracts.
-This gauge type includes all staking contracts **not on Angle on Ethereum Mainnet**, whether they are on other protocols (Curve or Convex) or on other chains (Polygon or Avalanche).

 {% hint style="info" %}
 Available gauges of the protocol and their type can be found [here](https://developers.angle.money/overview/smart-contracts/mainnet-contracts#gauges).